Contrastive Difference Predictive Coding: Acknowledgements

-We thank Ravi Tej and Wenzhe Li for discussions and feedback on drafts of the paper.
-We thank Raj Ghugare for sharing code.
-We thank Tongzhou Wang for providing performance of baselines in online GCRL experiments.
+We thank Ravi Tej and Wenzhe Li for discussions about this work, and anonymous reviewers for providing feedback on early versions of this work.
+We thank Tongzhou Wang for providing performance of baselines in online GCRL experiments and thank Raj Ghugare for sharing code of environment implementation.
+We thank Vivek Myers for finding issues in the code.
+BE is supported by the Fannie and John Hertz Foundation.